Appu Ghar (Gurgaon)

-Appu Ghar is a one million square foot, beach-themed, water park in Gurgaon in the Indian state of Haryana.
+Appu Ghar was a one million square foot, beach-themed, water park in Gurgaon in the Indian state of Haryana.
 It consists of 15 water rides and banquet facilities for up to 2,000 guests.
 It is owned by EOD Amusement Pvt.
 Limited and opened in 2014.
 The park is named after the original Appu Ghar amusement park of the company in nearby Delhi, which closed down in 2008.